LegalAll the legal stuff in one place

 3.5 Refusal to perform by the disco due to breach of any of these conditions will result in payment in full upon demand.

-3.6 Payments are to be in cash, by cheque (made payable to: Mr. G. Carter) or by BACS.
+3.6 Payments are to be made by cash, by cheque (payable to: Mr. G. Carter) or by BACS.

-3.7 Unless otherwise arranged, a booking fee of £50 is required within 14 days of placing the booking.
+3.7 A minimum booking fee of £50 is required to secure your event date.
+This payment is required within 14 days of the agreement date.
+Booking fees are non-refundable (except 3.2) and cannot be transferred between dates.
 Any outstanding balance must be paid in full on, or prior to, the event date.
-Booking fees are non-refundable after 14 days from the booking date.

-3.8 Late payment will be charged at the UK base rate plus 8% as per “The Late Payment of Commercial Debts (Interest) Act 1998”, as amended and supplemented by the “Late Payments of Commercial Debts Regulations 2002”.
+3.8 Late payment will be charged at the UK base rate plus 8%, plus the relevant statutory compensation as per “The Late Payment of Commercial Debts (Interest) Act 1998”, as amended and supplemented by the “Late Payments of Commercial Debts Regulations 2002”.

 4.1 The customer accepts full responsibility for the actions of all persons in attendance at the event (other than the disco staff) which may result in loss or damage to equipment, and/or injury to person(s)